 Surprisingly, when I asked others if they felt the same way, I heard a flat “No, not really.
 I hadn’t noticed.”
 Answers reflecting a void, unaware they had missed a grand event.
 Life has a way of doing that- of getting us caught up in the routine, missing the glorious.
-I have begun to see that it is true what my art ancestors, such as Robert Henri and Charles Hawthorne, have noted- that it’s the artist’s task to show the world beauty, the remarkable in the mundane.
+I have begun to see that it is true what my art predecessors Robert Henri and Charles Hawthorne have noted- that it’s the artist’s task to show the world the beauty in the mundane.

 My lack of sight (10% of yours) and hearing (20% of yours) means I am at once focused and oblivious.
 I see and hear a fraction of what you do, but man, I am locked in.
 There’s not a lot of distraction, and so I tend to ruminate on what I take in.
 What seems to really matter, then, are two entities: us and our Maker and how the two relate.
 God is alright; but you and me?
 We need friendship on the journey to figuring out our half.
 Painting is my way to encourage you.